jestjs/jest/packages/jest-diff/README.md

 To use this function, write either of the following:

 - `const diffLinesUnified = require('jest-diff');` in CommonJS modules
-- `import diffLinesUnified from 'jest-diff';` in ECMAScript or TypeScript modules
+- `import diffLinesUnified from 'jest-diff';` in ECMAScript modules

 ### Example of default export